ekjotsinghmakhija/docs/content/docs/index.md

 ---
 sidebar_position: 1
-title: Civo Documentation
+title: Backpack Documentation
-description: Get started with Civo by browsing our documentation.
-Find answers to your questions and learn more about Civo services in the Account section.
+description: Get started with Backpack by browsing our documentation.
+Find answers to your questions and learn more about Backpack services in the Account section.
 ---

 <head>
-  <title>Civo Documentation | Your Guide to Using Civo</title>
+  <title>Backpack Documentation | Your Guide to Using Backpack</title>
 </head>

 Find the answers you need by browsing our documentation here.
-To begin, check out the [Getting Started](./overview/index.md) section to learn more about accessing the [services that Civo provides](./overview/index.md).
+To begin, check out the [Getting Started](./setup/Introduction.md) section to learn more about accessing the services that Backpack provides.

-The Civo API documentation can be found at [https://www.civo.com/api](https://www.civo.com/api).

-You can also peruse our [tutorials and guides](https://www.civo.com/learn) by topic.